Administering Medication in School

 - Certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood.

 - The importance of medication being taken as prescribed.

 - All staff understand the common medical conditions that affect children at this school.

-- Parents/Carers must complete and sign the administration of medication consent form, including dosage, time, and any necessary instruction (i.e. to be stored in the fridge) and hand this into the school office.
+Parents/Carers must complete and sign the administration of medication consent form, including dosage, time, and any necessary instruction (i.e. to be stored in the fridge) and hand this into the school office.
 Click here to down load a medication consent form.